 For seafood fans, one of the best things to do on Phu Quoc is to eat fresh seafood.
 Head to Dinh Cau Night Market where you’ll find every type of seafood imaginable, all caught locally and cooked fresh in front of you.
 It’s the opposite of a fancy restaurant – pull up a stool and eat tasty food in relaxed surroundings.

 Whilst in this area, you can also visit Dinh Cau Rock Temple, a vibrant Buddhist temple providing photo opportunities aplenty and views along the coastline.

 For places to stay in Phu Quoc, you can’t do better than Tropicana Phu Quoc surrounded by forest and with plenty of amenities including a large swimming pool.
 For a more affordable option, stay at Viet Thanh Resort Phu Quoc which is right beside the beach with rooms for under $80 a night.

-Rose has written a comprehensive Vietnam Travel Guide.
+Rose has written a comprehensive Vietnam Itinerary for 2 Weeks.